 Bartholomew County Sheriff’s deputies arrested two men on drug-related charges after a traffic stop.

-Deputy Matt Bush arrived to assist with K-9 Diesel, who alerted to drugs inside the van, deputies said.
-In a search, deputies found methamphetamine, marijuana and drug-related paraphernalia in the vehicle, deputies said.
+Deputy Matt Bush arrived to assist with K9 Diesel, who alerted to drugs inside the van, deputies said.
+In a search, deputies found methamphetamine, marijuana and drug-related paraphernalia inside the van, deputies said.

 Cook was arrested on preliminary charges of possession of marijuana, possession of methamphetamine, possession or use of legend drugs, trafficking with an inmate and the warrants, deputies said.
 He was being held in the Bartholomew County Jail in lieu of $138,000 bond, jail officials said.